 Vermont: Red Clover

 The Red Clover became the official state flower of Vermont in 1894.
-This flower represents Vermont’s farms and fields.
+It represents Vermont’s farms and fields.

 Virginia: American Dogwood